studio24/wordpress-multi-env-config/README.md

 You'll notice the live website URL is also the default case.

 ## Installing
-1. First make a backup of your existing `wp-config.php` file.
+1. First make a backup of your existing `wp-config.php` file
 2. Copy the following files to your WordPress installation:

         wp-config.env.php